CTSecUK/DEADFACE_CTF_2021/Write-ups/Starter.md

 ---

-Looking at the bottom of the [Rules](https://deadface.ctfd.io/rules) page, we find our flag
+Looking at the bottom of the [Rules](https://deadface.ctfd.io/rules) page, we find our flag;

 ## flag{themz_the_ru1es}